 Most SMEs have limited budgets for business growth, let alone for security.
 This is why it is important to know what your business needs before you buy.
 Eversafe offers professional site audits so you will know exactly what you need to protect your business.

-Security cameras are an excellent countermeasure against theft.
+CCTV installation and security cameras are an excellent countermeasures against theft.
 Sometimes even the sight of them, or signs indicating them, are enough to deter criminals.
 Covert cameras are also good to detect employee or vendor theft and cover any blind spots.
 Cameras can be integrated with other security measures to further protect your business.
-Camera feeds can be sent directly to your smartphone device and/or to a 24/7 monitoring service or the cloud.
+The best security camera brands have feeds can be sent directly to your smartphone device and/or to a 24/7 monitoring service or the cloud.

 Access Control Systems